Skip to main content Skip to complementary content

 The way aggregations are calculated means that you cannot aggregate key fields because it is not clear which table should be used for the aggregation.
 For example, if the field <Key> links two tables, it is not clear whether Count(<Key>) should return the number of records from the first or the second table.

-However, if you use the distinct clause, the aggregation is well-defined and can be calculated.
+However, if you use the distinct clause, the aggregation is well-defined and can be calculated for a key field linked across two tables.

 Learn more